builtbybrayne/salarydates/README.md

 I figured the easiest and cleanest way to expose the executable was to keep all the core code in the src directory and simply expose a simple runnable script.

-That also involved creating a simple `install` script to ensure the right paths for PHP.
+That also involved creating a simple `install` script to ensure the right paths for PHP and permissions for the executables.
 But it also had the added benefit of allowing logical exposure of the desired `PHPUnit` script, which is version-limited for compatibility with `Composer`.

 # Author